 The MCO must operate an information system that supports initial and ongoing operations and quality assessment and performance improvement program.
-The MCO must maintain a health information system that collects, analyzes, integrates, and reports data, and can achieve the following objectives [SSA 1903(r)(7); 42 CFR §438.242]:
+The MCO must maintain a health information system that collects, analyzes, integrates, and reports data, and can achieve the following objectives [SSA 1904(r)(1); 42 CFR 9438.242]:

-- 7.1.3.1 Collect data on Enrollee and Provider characteristics, and on services furnished to Enrollees; - 7.1.3.2 Ensure that data received from Providers is accurate and complete by: 1) Verifying the accuracy and timeliness of reported data; 2) Screening or editing the data for completeness, logic, and consistency; and 3) Collecting service information in standardized formats to the extent feasible and appropriate. - 7.1.3.3 Make all collected data available to the STATE and CMS upon request.
+- 7.1.3.1 Collect data on Enrollee and Provider characteristics, and on services furnished to Enrollees; - 7.1.3.2 Ensure that data received from Providers is accurate and complete by: 1) Verifying the accuracy and timeliness of reported data; 2) Screening or editing the data for completeness, logic, and consistency; and 3) Collecting service information in standardized formats to the extent feasible and appropriate. - 7.1.3.3 Make all collected data available to the STATE and CMS upon request. - 7.1.3.4 Effective July 1, 2021, the MCO must implement Application Programming Interfaces (APIs) that permit retrieval of data through the use of common technologies and without special effort from the Enrollee.
+Technical requirements, documentation, and access determinations for the APIs are as described in 42 CFR §§431.60 and 431.70, to be read as if the sections applied directly to the MCO.